MySpeed Frequently Asked Questions

 - MySpeed has partial support for Windows 10

-- MySpeed for Windows does not support 64-bit browsers.
+- MySpeed for Windows 64-bit BETA for Chrome 64-bit browsers.

 - MySpeed for Mac Stops Working after Safari Update